Interviews | DTX Media

-We offer all kinds of interviews ranging from a sit-down conversation to a mobile journalist with a wireless microphone asking questions, to an instructional or how-to video, to even a confessional-type video booth you may see at a Dallas corporate event.
+We offer all kinds of interviews ranging from a sit-down conversation to a mobile journalist with a wireless microphone asking questions.
+We offer instructional / how-to videos and even a confessional-type video booth you may see at a Dallas corporate event.
 Interviews can stand alone or they can be mixed with b-roll video footage, or even accompanied with photography such as portraits.
-Above is our Dallas Interview Video sample reel which includes multiple types of interviews and services DTX Media can provide.
-They include off-camera formal ‘sit-down’ interviews, ‘run and gun’ style interviews, ‘talking head’ videos, multiple people, Spanish interviews, client testimonies, and green screen interviews all with or without a teleprompter.
+Below is our Dallas Interview Video sample reel which includes multiple types of interviews and services DTX Media can provide.
+They include off-camera formal ‘sit-down’ interviews, ENG asks ‘run and gun’ style interviews, ‘talking head’ videos, multiple people, Spanish interviews, client testimonies, and green screen interviews all with or without a teleprompter or slider.
 Learn more about these types of interviews below.

 Types of Interviews